 There are two ways to access test features.

-1 – You can enable test features in custom lobbies or Couch Party by going into the game settings and turning ‘Test Features’ to on.
+1 – Enable test features in custom lobbies or Couch Party by going into the game settings and turning ‘Test Features’ on.

-2 – You can queue for the 1v1 Experimental Queue where all test features are on by default.
+2 – Queue for the 1v1 Experimental Queue where all test features are on by default.

 Current Test Features

 Gadget Bounce Sound FX

 There is now a sound for when a Gadget is thrown and hits the ground.
 Each Gadget has its own unique sound that changes based on its velocity.
 The Sidekick Summoner Horn makes a special sound if you throw it just right!

 - Based on your feedback, Vector now hops backwards at the beginning of the Charge time, but carries greater momentum for improved Slide Charging.

 - The steering during Charge time has been removed to allow for this preservation of momentum.